-What you need to know
+What you need to know about laminated wood

 Speaking of maintenance, homeowners cherish laminate floors since they are as easy to take care of as they are easy on the eyes.
 Although laminate products will vary from product to product based on verified testing and manufacturer guarantees, water-resistant laminate can definitely handle any spills or splashes in your home.
 Whereas liquid spills and standing water can permanently affect real wood, laminate allows homeowners time to wipe up liquid without stressing over permanent damage.
 This is an especially attractive quality in homes where spills from kids and pets are frequent and inevitable.
 Simply sweep, dust mop, or vacuum your floor regularly to care and maintain your laminate.

 Finally, it's important to know that you can install laminate everywhere: bedrooms, living rooms, basements, bathrooms, kitchens, mudrooms, and more!
 Laminate can handle high foot traffic, and you also get superior performance with resistance to scratches, stains, spills, and fading.
 When it comes to installing your new laminate floors, most products can be installed as a floating floor for quick installation.
-Far less time-consuming and less expensive than real wood, these planks simply click together and don’t require nailing to a subfloor.
+Far less time-consuming and less expensive than real wood, laminated wood planks simply click together and don’t require nailing to a subfloor.
 You may even decide that you want to attempt a DIY laminate installation.
 You can always call the flooring experts at Roberts Carpet & Fine Floors to handle the installation if you want quick and beautiful results from a professional team.